Sociology BA (Hons)

 Here are a few members of the department who currently teach on this course:

-Dr Simon Hardy (Head of Division)
+Dr Simon Hardy (Head of History, Sociology and Politics Department)

 Luke is Course Leader and Admissions Tutor for Politics and also teaches in Sociology, having in the past frequently taught in History.
 Luke enjoys working in partnership with students to create exciting, dynamic and interactive learning and teaching environments.